Skint Dad

 Say you earn around the National Living Wage and rely on a season train ticket for work.

-You might see your yearly wage rise by nearly £900 while your travel costs stay the same.
+You might see your yearly wage rise by nearly £900 while your travel costs stay the same, but as the NI thresholds are frozen, you may end up paying more tax.

 Read next